certible/jitsi-aws-cdk/README.md

 # Jitsi AWS CDK

+> **Note:** This package has been moved to [https://github.com/jitsi-contrib/jitsi-aws-cdk](https://github.com/jitsi-contrib/jitsi-aws-cdk).
+Please use the new repository for the latest updates and contributions.

 A collection of TypeScript CDK stack constructs designed for deploying Jitsi Utilities on AWS.

 ## CloudWatch Dashboard